LCluber/GitBranchValidator/README.md

 It's a good way to help developers keep their branch names clean on the repository and facilitate the workflow of a project with strict naming rules.

-The default pattern follows the principles described [here](https://lcluber.github.io/LeadDevToolkit/git/BRANCH.html).
+The default pattern follows the principles described [here](https://dwtechs.github.io/efficient-git/branch/).

-But you can set your own rules using a [custom pattern](#pattern).
+You can also set your own rules using a [custom pattern](#pattern).

 ## Installation